Funeral director: History

 The desire to respect the dead and their survivors is as ancient as civilization itself, and death care is among the world's oldest professions.
-Ancient Egypt is a probable pioneer in supporting full-time morticians; intentional mummification began around 2600 BC, with the best-preserved mummies dating to around 1570 to 1075 BC.
+Ancient Egypt is a probable pioneer in supporting full-time morticians; intentional mummification began around 2600 BCE, with the best-preserved mummies dating to around 1570 to 1075 BCE.
 Specialized priests spent 70 full days on a single corpse.
 Only royalty, nobility and wealthy commoners could afford the service, considered by some to be essential for accessing eternal life; the poorer performed very basic intentional mummification or simply buried the body in a dry spot hoping it would naturally mummify.
 In every case, an intact body was considered paramount to accessing the afterlife.

 Across successive cultures, religion remained a prime motive for securing a body against decay and/or arranging burial in a planned manner; some considered the fate of departed souls to be fixed and unchangeable (e.g. ancient Mesopotamia) and considered care for a grave to be more important than the actual burial.

 In ancient Rome, wealthy individuals trusted family to care for their corpse, but funeral rites would feature professional mourners: most often actresses who would announce the presence of the funeral procession by wailing loudly.
 Other paid actors would don the masks of ancestors and recreate their personalities, dramatizing the exploits of their departed descendant.
 These purely ceremonial undertakers of the day nonetheless had great religious and societal impact; a larger number of actors indicated greater power and wealth for the deceased and their family.

 Modern ideas about proper preservation of the dead for the benefit of the living arose in the European Age of Enlightenment.
 Dutch scientist Frederik Ruysch's work attracted the attention of royalty and legitimized the study of anatomy using cadavers.
 Most importantly, Ruysch developed injected substances and waxes that could penetrate the smallest vessels of the body and seal them against decay.

 Historically, from ancient Egypt to Greece and Rome to the early United States, women typically did all of the preparation of dead bodies.
 They were called "layers out of the dead".
 In the mid-19th century, gender roles within funeral service in the United States began to change.
 In the late 19th century, the industry became male dominated with the development of funeral directors, which changed the funeral industry both locally and nationally.

+As embalming became more complicated, funeral services moved away from individuals' homes and toward funeral parlors and then funeral homes.
+The rise of funeral directing as a specialized profession is generally attributed to this move and complexity of embalming science.

+In the 1930s, preneed agreements came about, with funeral directors often encouraging consumers to pre-pay for future funeral services.